Geonkick-Synthesizer/geonkick/README.md

 * Build system:
   - CMake

+#### Demo & Examples

+Here a is [list of videos](https://www.youtube.com/playlist?list=PL9Z4qz_xHZ-JfNARCWeR1Jx8Cf1upcWwY) about how it works.

+Under the directory geonkick/examples, it is gathered some example presets that can be opened and play with.

 #### Requirements

 In order Geonkick to run and operate correctly there is a need for: